Therapist and client wear protective face masks

 The CoE-PHI is administered by CAI Global and funded by the Substance Abuse and Mental Health Services Administration (SAMHSA).
 CoE-PHI is a partnership between CAI Global and principle legal partner the Legal Action Center, as well as the Network for Public Health Law, and other renowned individual subject matter experts.

-Combined, our team has expertise in federal health privacy laws and regulations, as well as organization and delivery of SUD, mental health, and other healthcare services, school-based health services, consumer and family engagement, workforce development, training, technical assistance, and systems strengthening.
+Combined, our team has expertise in federal health privacy laws and regulations, as well as the organization and delivery of substance use and mental health treatment services and other healthcare services, school-based health services, consumer and family engagement, workforce development, training, technical assistance, and systems strengthening.

 Sally Friedman, JD